Alarm Clocks for the Hard of Hearing: Ultimate Guide

 • Consistency is Key: Just like with any alarm, try to maintain a consistent sleep and wake schedule.
 Your body’s internal clock will adapt, making it easier for your specialized alarm to work its magic.

-• Regular Checks: If your alarm uses batteries for backup or as its primary power source, remember to check and replace them regularly.
+• Regular Checks: If your alarm uses batteries for backup or as its primary power source, to check and replace them regularly.
 A dead battery can lead to a missed alarm, defeating the purpose of your reliable wake-up system.

 • Keep it Accessible: Ensure your alarm clock is within easy reach so you can turn it off quickly once awake.
 This prevents repeated, unnecessary alerts and helps you start your day calmly.